itzadamrgb/Sample/README.md

 I am a recent graduate with a strong passion for technology and a commitment to addressing challenging problems.
 #
-My journey in computer science has ignited a deep passion for cybersecurity and I am eager to transition into this dynamic field, specifically aiming to join Defensive Security.
+My journey in computer science has ignited a deep passion for cybersecurity and I am eager to transition into this dynamic field, specifically aiming to join in Defensive Security.

 # Skills 🛠
 <div>